 Jehoshaphat made ships of Tharshish to go to Ophir for gold: but they went not; for the ships were broken at Eziongeber. ~1 Kings 22:48

 Every economy is strongly dependent upon shipping and maritime trade for success and survival.
 The importing and exporting of goods is vital for every nation.
 Owners of ships were very cognizant of the importance of having sturdy, reliable ships that could make every voyage.
-They also planned their travels to be during good weather as much as possible, and to be knowledgeable about the treacherous water areas that could result in serious damage to the ships.
+They also planned their travels to be during good weather as much as possible, and they tried to be knowledgeable about the treacherous areas of water that could result in serious damage to the ships.
 To lose a ship, its cargo, and lives would be extremely costly and hurtful to an owner’s reputation and livelihood.
-This morning, we are looking at an expedition that was expected to be successful, but wound up being a disaster.
-This morning we see a story about broken ships.
+This morning, we are looking at an expedition that was expected to be successful but wound up being a disaster.
+This morning, we see a story about broken ships.

-In 2 Chron.
-22:37, we are given the reason why the ships were broken: “Then Eliezer the son of Dodavah of Mareshah prophesied against Jehoshaphat, saying, Because thou hast joined thyself with Ahaziah, the Lord hath broken thy works.
-And the ships were broken, that they were not able to go to Tarshish.”
-Jehoshaphat made an alliance with King Ahaziah in this venture.
-This prophecy made crystal clear to Jehoshaphat that his plans were not in accordance with God’s will for him.
-Ahaziah was the son of Ahab and Jezebel, and was just as wicked and pagan as his parents.
+In 2 Chronicles 20:37, we are given the reason why the ships were broken.
+"Then Eliezer the son of Dodavah of Mareshah prophesied against Jehoshaphat, saying, Because thou hast joined thyself with Ahaziah, the LORD hath broken thy works.
+And the ships were broken, that they were not able to go to Tarshish."
+Jehoshaphat had made an alliance with King Ahaziah in this venture.
+This prophesy made crystal clear to Jehoshaphat that his plans were not in accordance with God’s will for him.
+Ahaziah was the son of Ahab and Jezebel, and he was just as wicked and pagan as his parents.
 God told Jehoshaphat that his ships were broken because of an act of disobedience.

-Jehoshaphat disobeyed the Biblical principle of separation.
+Jehoshaphat disobeyed the biblical principle of separation.
 He made a business alliance with an unsaved man.
 He made an alliance without God’s approval.
-Had this venture been successful, it is possible Jehoshaphat would have been corrupted by his accumulations and would have slid away from God.
+Had this venture been successful, it is possible that Jehoshaphat could have been corrupted by his accumulations and could have slid away from God.
 Christians are not to yoke up with unbelievers in critical and important relationships.
-Not only that, he sought to increase his wealth for his benefit and not for the glory of God.
-He forgot it is the Lord our God Who gives us power to acquire wealth.
+Not only that, Jehoshaphat sought to increase his wealth for his own benefit and not for the glory of God.
+He forgot that it is the Lord our God Who gives us power to acquire wealth.